alttch/eva3/doc/framework-development.rst

 socket session) to replicate item states from the server.

-For :doc:`/sfa/sfa`, a special API method "state_all" may be used to obtain states of all desired item types within the one API call.
+For :doc:`/sfa/sfa`, a special API method "state_all" may be used to obtain states of all desired item types within the single API call.
 The method accepts the following parameters:

 * **k** API key or token